chris-str-cst/oc-workshop/04-okd-chained-build/README.md

 oc set triggers bc/runtime --from-image=spring-boot:latest

+oc new-app --image-stream runtime

-oc new-build  spring-boot-dev # now triggers also the downstream job and updates the dc oc describe is # check out the details about the image streams
+oc start-build  spring-boot-dev # now triggers also the downstream job and updates the dc oc describe is # check out the details about the image streams
 ```